learn-co-curriculum/python-p3-dsa-stack-lab/README.md

 - `Stack empty()`: returns true if the `Stack` is empty; false otherwise
 - `Stack full()`: returns true if the `Stack` is full; false otherwise
-- `Stack search(value)`: returns the distance between the top of the stack and the target element if it's present; -1 otherwise
+- `Stack search(value)`: returns the distance between the top of the stack and the target element if it's present; -1 otherwise.
+If the target element is at the top of the stack your code should return 0.

 After you've made these changes, you might want to take another look through your code and see if there's any refactoring you can do.